Operation Silver (1949)

-The British monitoring station was disguised as a shop that sold tweed clothing.
+Several tunnels were used with lengths 1.8 m to 21 m (6 ft to 70 ft).
+The largest (Schwechat) tunnel was from Wyke’s villa in the Schwechat suburb.
+Although the operation was considered a success, the details of it were passed on to the KGB in October 1953 by George Blake, a British double agent.
+The British monitoring station was disguised as a shop which sold tweed clothing.
 The operation ended only when Austria regained full sovereignty in 1955.

-In 1951, when the American CIA planned a similar operation in Berlin, the British revealed Operation Silver to the Americans and the two countries then jointly ran Operation Gold, an operation to tap into landline communication of the Soviet Army headquarters in Berlin using a tunnel into the Soviet-occupied zone.
+In 1951, when the American CIA planned a similar operation in Berlin, the British revealed Operation Silver to the Americans and the two countries then jointly ran Operation Gold, an operation to tap into landline communication of the Soviet Army headquarters in Berlin using a tunnel going into the Soviet-occupied zone.
 Blake had also informed the Soviet authorities about Operation Gold in its very beginning, and they "discovered" the tunnel in 1956.
+The KGB had kept the operation secret to avoid compromising Blake.